AarbozT/Minecraft-Tools/README.md

 Also feel free to use any part of it's code in your own project, but please remember to give credit to me as the original author.

-Note: the application shows English as it's language, but internally is programmed in Spanish, which is my country.
+Note: the application shows English it's language, but internally is programmed in Spanish, which is where I'm from.

 Thanks a lot for all your help and have a great day! ;-)